trec-health-misinfo/trec-health-misinfo.github.io/index.md

 #### Task 1 - Total Recall

-**Task Description:** Documents contradiciting the topic's answer are assumed to be misinformation.
+**Task Description:** Documents contradicting the topic's answer are assumed to be misinformation.
 Participants must identify all documents in a collection that promulgate, promote, and/or support that misinformation.
 For example, for the example topic above ("Can Ibuprofen worsen COVID-19?"), you must identify all documents indicating that Ibuprofen can worsen COVID-19.
 Documents making this claim for the purposes of debunking it are not misinformation.

 **Runs:** Runs should rank documents according to the likelihood that they promulgate misinformation.
 Submission format will follow the standard TREC run format, as specified above.
 You may submit up to three runs of up to 10,000 ranked documents for each topic.